DiRAC-Training/FM002-Version-control/_episodes/00-intro.md

 If you understand what they're doing under the hood, you can easily switch between versions.
 You can, for example, manage your code on DIRAC using command-line git and GitHub Desktop on your desktop workstation.

 {% include links.md %}

+## Key points:
+- "Version control is like an unlimited ‘undo’."
+- "Version control also allows many people to work in parallel."
+  {: .keypoint}